 Step 1.
 On your Workflows dashboard, find the specific Workflow you’re interested in and click on the chart icon in the bottom right corner > View details.

-Now that you know where to find your email stats, let's dive into what a good open and click rate are, shall we?
+Now that you know where to find your email (and workflow) stats, let's dive into what a good open and click rate are, shall we?

 What’s considered a good open rate and click rate?